MaxSKash/ESP32-Websocket/README.md

-## Websocket Client and Server for ESP-8266
+# Websocket Client and Server for ESP32

-This is a simple library that implements a Websocket client and server running on an ESP-8266.
+This is a simple library that implements a Websocket client and server running on an ESP-32.
+It is based on the work by

-### Getting started
+## Getting started

-The example WebSocketServer.html file should be served from any web server you have access to.
-Remember to change the  URL in it to your Arduino.
-The examples are based on using a WiFly wireless card to connect.
-If you're using ethernet instead you'll need to swap out the client class.
+### With the Arduino IDE

-Install the library to "libraries" folder in your Arduino sketchbook folder.
-For example, on a mac that's `~/Documents/Arduino/libraries`.
+git clone this repository in your Arduino library folder.
+For example on a mac :

-Try the examples to ensure that things work.

-Start playing with your own code!

-### Notes
-Inside of the WebSocketServer class there is a compiler directive to turn on support for the older "Hixie76" standard.
-If you don't need it, leave it off as it greatly increases the memory required.

-Because of limitations of the current Arduino platform (Uno at the time of this writing), this library does not support messages larger than 65535 characters.
-In addition, this library only supports single-frame text frames.
-It currently does not recognize continuation frames, binary frames, or ping/pong frames.
+`cd ~/Documents/Arduino/libraries/ && git clone git@github.com:fburel/ESP32-Websocket.git`

+Once you restart Arduino, two new examples will be added.
+One shows how to use the WebSocketServer, and the other is about the WebSocketClient.

-### Credits
+## Credits

-Thank you to github user ejeklint for the excellent starting point for this library.
-From his original Hixie76-only code I was able to add support for RFC 6455 and create the WebSocket client.
+Thank you to github user morrissinger for his librairy for ESP8266.
+Also, I started this project by following the recommandations of the tutorials from techtutorialsx,  thanks to them for their work and explanations.

-- Branden
+- Florian